mojtabanikahd/DNetEx/README.md

-# DNetEx Supplementary Code
+# DNetEx

-This repository contains all code needed to reproduce the numerical experiments in:
+This repository contains all material needed to reproduce the numerical experiments in:

-> **Testing Sparse Differential Network in Gaussian Graphical Models with False Discovery Rate Control**
-> NeurIPS 2025 Submission
+> **DNetEx: FDR-controlled differential network analysis for knowledge discovery from graphs**
 ---

 ## 📂 Repository Structure